+People can treat UTIs themselves without antibiotics.
 People can try drinking cranberry juice, taking vitamin C supplements, or trying probiotics to prevent and reduce the reoccurrence of UTIs.
-People should be aware that they may still have a UTI even if their symptoms go away.
+People should be aware that they may still have a UTI even if their symptoms disappear.

-A person should speak with a doctor about the best UTI treatment for them.
+A person should speak with a doctor about the best UTI treatment.